“The question isn’t who’s going to let me; it’s who’s going to stop me.”

 You may also be entitled to survivor benefits associated with a company’s retirement plan, usually a pension plan.
 If you are married when your spouse retires, you are generally entitled to a survivor’s benefit if your spouse dies before you.

 However, under certain circumstances, you may have waived away your rights by granting your right to a child, for example.
 Always consult with your attorney or financial advisor before waiving your rights.

-A Spousal IRA (Roth or traditional) can be set up for the spouse who is not working as long as the married couple file joint taxes.
+The spouse who is not working should set up a spousal IRA (Roth or traditional) can be set up as long as the married couple files joint taxes.
 This contribution remains subject to the income limits.

-If the wife is working, and the husband is not, she can contribute up to the $6,000 to her own IRA account and $6,000 to her husband’s account.
-The latter account is owned by the husband and is not a joint account.
+Assuming her husband is not working, the working wife can contribute up to the $6,000 to her own IRA account and $6,000 to her husband’s account.
+Her husband’s IRA is not a joint account.

 Social Security Benefits

 To receive social security benefits, you are generally required to have 40 sequential quarters of work.
-However, if you left the workforce for caregiving, you may be eligible for benefits through the accumulation of at least 40 “service credits” or have had 10 years of paid employment.
+However, if you left the workforce for caregiving, you may be eligible for benefits by accumulating at least 40 “service credits” or have had ten years of paid employment.
 Women account for 60% of the caregivers.